moechofe/lowresrmx/asset.dev/manual.md

 ### Procedures

 The last usage of identifiers are procedures.
-They means to be reusable sub-part of a program.
+They are meant to be reusable sub-parts of a program.

 Here's a quick example: